 - Again, repeat as often as necessary.

-Actually, I wish it were that easy but it’s not – though it is definitely not impossible as many want you to imagine.
+Actually, we wish it were that easy but it’s not – though it is definitely not impossible!

-To be sure, bounty hunting is a challenging career… loaded with successes and failures, as well as the occasional adrenaline charged pursuit resulting in the arrest of a hunted man or woman.
+Bounty hunting is a challenging career… loaded with successes and failures, as well as the occasional adrenaline charged pursuit resulting in the arrest of a hunted man or woman.
 With the right education this can be a rewarding occupation, but you have to learn industry secrets quickly to be competitive.
-There are alot of men and women out there trying to get in, too.
+There are a lot of men and women out there trying to get in, too.

-Since I don’t know anything about you or your experience, I am going to assume that you are starting from scratch… no experience with the bail bond industry, skip tracing, taking people into custody, or finding a bounty hunter job.
+Since we don’t know anything about you or your experience, we are going to assume that you are starting from scratch… no experience with the bail bond industry, skip tracing, taking people into custody, or finding a bounty hunter job.

-With that in mind I am going to give you the best advice you will get in our profession:
+With that in mind we are going to give you the best advice you will get in our profession:

-Commit right now to becoming a lifelong student of the bail recovery tradecraft, which means (most importantly) finding a mentor, taking courses, reading books, research, practicing and refining critical skills and networking!
+Commit right now to becoming a lifelong student of the bail recovery trade craft, which means (most importantly) finding a mentor, taking courses, reading books, research, practicing and refining critical skills and networking!
 This is not just for the short-term… but also for as long as you intend to find fugitives for business (or for pleasure).
-I commit to at least 5 hours a week just to learn more about some aspect of this business; improving my marketing skills, staying abreast of the changing climate of our industry, practicing new methods of skip tracing, etc; each are extremely valuable topics to pursue.
+Commit to at least 5 hours a week just to learn more about some aspect of this business; improve your marketing skills, stay abreast of the changing climate of our industry, practice new methods of skip tracing, surveillance etc; each are extremely valuable topics to pursue.

 This is absolutely not a career or job that you should take lightly… it can be dangerous.
 There are many secrets you need to learn in order to remain reasonably safe, liability-free and staying legal so that you do not end up in jail, too.
 Finding the right school is of paramount importance.
 No other single decision made by someone wanting to learn to become a bounty hunter is as crucial!

-Through this website you will find a ton of FREE information, articles and excerpts from my online bail enforcement course so that you can have an insider’s peek at what we have to offer, with no obligation whatsoever.
-I want you to make an informed decision and be confident in your training investment, whether that be with us or another service provider.
+Through this website you will find a ton of FREE information, articles and excerpts from our online bail enforcement course so that you can have an insider’s peek at what we have to offer, with no obligation whatsoever.
+We want you to make an informed decision and be confident in your training investment, whether that be with us or another service provider.

 Ultimately a variety of courses and books from a few reputable companies would be in your best interest; this is a complicated business.
 The professionals all tend to approach the industry a little bit differently and no one can cover every topic important to your success as a bail enforcement agent.
 It would not hurt to expose yourself to as much information as you feel comfortable or are able to afford.

-Lastly, I want to leave you with this:
+Lastly, we want to leave you with this:

 “I hated every minute of training, but I said, “Don’t quit.
 Suffer now and live the rest of your life as a champion.” -Muhammad Ali

-Thank you for visiting BeABountyHunter.com, I certainly hope that you find what you are looking for and that I can help you in your own pursuit of success!
-Feel free to connect with me should you have any questions!
+Thank you for visiting Pursuit Institute’s BeABountyHunter.com, we certainly hope that you find what you are looking for and that we can help you in your own pursuit of success!
+Feel free to connect with us should you have any questions!